-- A reference to a statute or a regulation shall include any amendments made from time to time under that statute or regulation and includes any subordinate legislation for the time being in force made under it.
+- A reference to a statute or a regulation shall include any amendments, extension or re-enactment made from time to time under that statute or regulation and includes any subordinate legislation for the time being in force made under it.

 The following information sets out the key policies, rules and requirements which you are agreeing to.
 The web links will provide the detailed information.
 Any text below a web link outlines some of the important aspects, so you should read the full information provided at the web link.

 - Your satisfactory conduct and progress in studies and payment by you of all monies due to the University of Nottingham as and when required by University regulations will at all times be a condition of Registration.